 Everything changes when you get pregnant.
 LITERALLY.
 So when you get pregnant, all sorts of fun thing start to happen.
-You now become responsible for that tiny peanut that now lives inside of you.
+You now become responsible for that tiny peanut that lives inside of you.
 So what you eat, drink, and put on your skin can affect that little peanut.
-Is this going to be a life changing event for you skin care?
+Let’s talk about your pregnancy skincare routine!
+Is this going to be a life changing event for you skincare?
 Not necessarily.

 *Disclaimer- always consult with your OBGYN prior to any changes being made to your skincare and lifestyle routine*

 So there are a few thing that should always be avoided during pregnancy: